yamatt/blog/content/blog/safety-and-security.md

 Safety equipment can also have the same failings as a lot of security products do.
 Poor documentation.
 Poor user experience, especially when things go really wrong.
 Poor quality alerts.

-If you want to build good, reliable, and accurate equipment you need to think about their failure states and how your users will over-come them.
+If you want to build good, reliable, and accurate equipment you need to think about how they fail, and how your users will over-come them.

 Because right now I don't want smoke alarms in my house.
 I would rather have a relaxing and peaceful night sleep.
 I won't be alone in that motiviation.